Lisa the Tree Hugger: Plot

 Bart, needing money for the new video game console Gamestation 256, takes a job hanging menus on doors for a Thai restaurant.
 Lisa is concerned that the menus are wasting paper and hurting the environment, but the family ignores her worries.
-On a trip to Krusty Burger to celebrate Bart's new job, they see protesters dressed as cows on the roof of the restaurant.
-The protesters unfurl a banner and accuse Krusty Burger of deforesting the rainforest to create grazing land for cattle.
-The police arrive and shoot the protesters with so-called bean bag rounds.
+On a trip to Krusty Burger to celebrate Bart's new job, they see a group of protesters in cow costumes standing on the roof of the restaurant, accusing the company of illegal deforestation.
+The police arrive and shoot the protesters with bean bag rounds.
 As the protesters are being arrested, Lisa meets their leader—radical environmentalist Jesse Grass—and is instantly smitten with him.

-Lisa visits Jesse in jail, but feels intimidated when she sees that he is more dedicated to environmentalism than she is.
-She attends a meeting of Jesse's activist group, Dirt First, and learns that an ancient tree in Springfield is scheduled for demolition.
-Jesse asks if anyone in the group would be willing to live in the tree to prevent its destruction; Lisa, hoping to impress him, volunteers.
-She climbs the tree and sets up camp, but after a few days she begins to miss her family.
-She sneaks away from the tree at night and goes home to see them, but finds them asleep, so she lies down with them and accidentally falls asleep herself.
+Lisa visits Jesse in jail, but she feels intimidated when she sees that he is more dedicated to environmentalism than she is.
+She attends a meeting of Jesse's activist group and learns that one of Springfield's oldest trees has been secretly auctioned off to the Rich Texan.
+Jesse asks if anyone in the group would be willing to live in the tree to prevent its destruction, and Lisa volunteers, hoping to impress him.
+She climbs the tree and sets up camp for a few days, after which she begins to miss her family.
+She eventually sneaks away from the tree at night and goes home to see them, but finds them asleep, so she lies down with them and accidentally falls asleep herself.

-When Lisa wakes up in the morning and rushes back to the tree, she finds it fell overnight.
-Upon returning home, Lisa learns that the tree was not cut down by the loggers but rather struck down by lightning (attracted by a metal bucket she left near the top), and that she is presumed dead.
-When Lisa learns that the forest will be turned into a nature preserve in her honor, she decides not to reveal that she is alive.
-Marge is angered by Lisa's decision, recalling the bad luck that the family has suffered in the past when committing farces for a noble cause, but Homer and Bart go along with it and quickly begin to take advantage of the sympathy of the townspeople.

-However, when the Rich Texan changes his mind about the nature preserve and decides to instead turn the forest into an amusement park called "Lisa Land", Lisa angrily reveals herself to the public.
-Jesse also protests by taking out the supports for the destroyed tree, which has been logged and turned into a "Lisa Land" sign; the log slides down the hill and into downtown Springfield where it causes a large amount of property damage, for which Jesse is jailed once again.
+The next day, the local news reveals that the tree was felled by lightning overnight, Lisa is presumed dead, and the Texan will dedicate the surrounding forest as a nature preserve in her honor.
+Lisa hears this and, despite Marge's objections, chooses not to reveal that she is alive, while Homer and Bart readily exploit the sympathy of the townspeople.
+However, when the Texan changes his mind and begins turning the forest into an amusement park called "Lisa Land", Lisa angrily reveals herself in an attempt to stop him.
+Jesse also protests by taking out the supports for the destroyed tree, which has been logged and turned into a "Lisa Land" sign; the log slides down the hill and into downtown Springfield where it devastates multiple buildings, for which Jesse is jailed once again.

-The epilogue, set to a parody of "This Land is Your Land" called "This Log is Your Log", shows the log continuing to slide across the country, passing Mount Rushmore and ultimately reaching the coast of San Francisco where it then heads out to the Pacific Ocean.
+The epilogue, set to a parody of "This Land is Your Land" called "This Log is Your Log", shows the log continuing to slide across the country, passing Mount Rushmore and ultimately reaching the coast of San Francisco, where it then heads out to the Pacific Ocean.